Birth Death Swap population in random environment and aggregation with two timescales: Introduction

-This viewpoint is also efficient to obtain tightness results and weaken some usual assumptions in the second part of the paper where the BDS system is studied in the presence of two timescales, when swap events occur on a faster timescale than demographic events.
-This is the case when changes to the social and/or geographical structure, migrations between different patches or changes of strategies occur at a faster timescale than demographic events.
-In this context, the study of the aggregated population $Z^\natural= \sum_{i=1}^p Z^i$ is important, in order to understand macro demographic indicators or for instance to study the population viability.
-However the complexity generated by swap events makes it difficult to understand the population dynamics directly on an aggregated level.
-Aggregation methods provide a better understanding of the link between finer-grained dynamics and the aggregated variables they produce, by reducing the complexity of the aggregated dynamics.
-Examples for Continuous Time Markov Chains can be found in \cite{yin2004two}, \cite{Yin2012continuous}, using asymptotic expansions of the generator.
-See also \cite{AugerPoggialeSanchez2012} for deterministic population dynamics.
-In other works, the population is studied in the presence of two timescales after being renormalized (see e.g., \cite{MeleardTran2012}, \cite{billiard2016effect}), which is not the case here.
+The construction by strong domination is central in the paper, and allows to relax usual assumptions of sublinear growth.
+As an application of Proposition \ref{comparison point process}, the solution of the BDS-SDE is obtained in Theorem \ref{ThBDSexistence}, first of all by proving the existence of a multivariate counting process, strongly dominating $\bolN$. \\[2mm] In the second part of the paper, the BDS system is studied in the presence of two timescales, when swap events occur on a faster timescale than demographic events.
+Such swap events may be fast changes to the social and/or geographical population composition, migrations between different patches or changes of strategies.
+In this context, the study of the aggregated population $Z^\natural= \sum_{i=1}^p Z^i$ is important, in order to understand macro demographic indicators or to study population viability.